 Health professionals, psychosocial disability and the NDIS

-The aim of the project is to identify how health professionals can be supported to assist consumers with psychosocial disability to access the National Disability Insurance Scheme (NDIS).
-With its clinical member organisations, Mental Health Australia will consult health professionals about their views on initiatives that will work best for them to help their consumers to have a better NDIS access experience.
-A project report will provide advice to the Department of Social Services (DSS) and the National Disability Insurance Agency (NDIA) about these initiatives and their implementation.
+Mental Health Australia was engaged by the Department of Social Services to identify how health professionals can be better supported to assist consumers with psychosocial disability to access the National Disability Insurance Scheme (NDIS).
+Mental Health Australia consulted with health professionals through its clinical member organisations, about their views on initiatives that will work best for them to help their consumers to have a better NDIS access experience.
+Following this consultation and wider analysis, a project report was developed to provide advice to the Department of Social Services (DSS) and the National Disability Insurance Agency (NDIA) about these initiatives and their implementation.

 Submissions to the Joint Parliamentary Committee on the NDIS and the Productivity Commission NDIS Costs Study highlight widespread and persistent stakeholder concerns with the interface between the NDIS and mainstream systems, and in particular the health system.